 How To Make Butter

-Tightly close your container and give it to your child to shake.
-It will take about 7-10 minutes before the butter forms, so your kids will want to take turns shaking.
+Tightly close the container and hand it off to your child for some energetic shaking.
+It’ll take about 7–10 minutes for the cream to turn into butter, so be ready to take turns.

 I will be honest here - you will do most of the shaking yourself.
 You'll get a terrific arm workout, which is great because you'll eat some butter later.